-Radiotherapy can be used in several ways.
+Radiation therapy can be used in several ways.
 You might have it before or after surgery, or along with chemotherapy.
-You may also have radiotherapy if you are not able to have surgery.
+You may also have radiation therapy if you are not able to have surgery.

-Radiotherapy uses high-energy x-rays to kill lung cancer cells and to shrink tumours.
-The radiotherapy goes to your chest area.
+Radiation therapy uses high-energy x-rays to kill lung cancer cells and to shrink tumors.
+The radiation therapy goes to your chest area.

-When you have this treatment you lie inside the radiotherapy machine and keep very still while you have the therapy.
+When you have this treatment, you lie inside the radiation therapy machine and keep very still while you have the therapy.
 It only takes a few minutes each time and it does not hurt.
 You will probably need to have the treatment on most days for 6 or 7 weeks.

-The most common side effect after radiotherapy is irritation or swelling in your throat or lungs.
-This is called oesophagitis.
+The most common side effect after radiation therapy is irritation or swelling in your throat or lungs.
+This is called esophagitis.
 This can make it painful to eat or swallow and can cause indigestion, but it can be treated with drugs that reduce the swelling.